nirbelelti/PaymentsDemoApp/README.md

 - vat_id: the VAT number of the organisation (*required*)
 - segment: the segment of the organisation (*required*)
 - crm_id: the CRM id of the organisation (*required*)

+Transfer payment endpoint allows you to transfer payment from one organisation to another. it requires the following parameters:
+- amount: the amount of the payment (*required*)
+- receiver_id: the id of the receiver (*required*)

 #### Payments:
 - GET /api/v1/payments